cyrusliew/blogit/README.md

 ### To run this app

 Run `yarn install` on the project directory, then `yarn start` to run the app in development mode. \
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Visit [http://localhost:3000](http://localhost:3000) on the browser to view it.

 <br>